 - At least a three-day supply of medications (fourteen days is ideal).

 - Cooler and chemical ice packs for storing medications that must be kept cold.

-- Prescription information for your wallet, emergency kit, and car that includes the name, location and phone number of an out of town pharmacy.
+- Prescription information for your wallet, emergency kit, and care that includes the name, location and phone number of an out-of-town pharmacy.

 - Other things to think about when creating your Kit:

-- Pack a smaller “to go” kits for use in an evacuation and store in multiple places (car, work, school, etc.).
+- Pack smaller “to go” kits for use in an evacuation and store them in multiple places (car, work, school, etc.).

 - Store your supplies in an easy-to-get-to waterproof and pest-proof container.

 - Update supplies yearly, replace the water every six months, and update emergency contact and medical forms as needed.

 - If you can’t contact your doctor or pharmacy in a disaster, ask for help from emergency responders or staff at emergency shelters or service centers.
 You can get help in getting medication from a Red Cross shelter

 The first step in creating an emergency plan that works for your family is to sit down and talk with your family about different types of emergencies, what everyone can do to prepare for them and to brainstorm together ideas of how to care for your child with special needs during an emergency.
 If children and the whole family are involved in the planning, everyone is more likely to take an active role.
 Emergency planning can be fun, and doesn’t have to be scary!